matthw/ctf/flare-on_10/ch10/README.md

 ## 3. Strategy (like i have one)

-Even though the forth interpreter binary is kind of a piece of art, i went the dynamic way.
+Even though the forth interpreter binary is kind of a piece of art, i took the dynamic route.

 There's 3 interesting words: `decrypt`, `decode` and `secret`
 - `secret` will load the symbol `_secret` (which is our secret, prefixed by its size).
-- `decrypt` is purely written in assembly and is just xoring two buffer together
+- `decrypt` is purely written in assembly and is just xoring two buffers together
 - `decode` is word made of other forth words.

 i singled stepped this last one, taking note of each symbol change (as they match the forth words) and watching the forth stack (which is located +/- at an address pointed by the r5 register).